Govt To Meet IMF Conditions Without Overburdening Common Man: Ahsan Iqbal - UrduPoint

 He said the IMF agreement was hanging over the government which it had to negotiate with the Fund.
 The previous government, he said had recklessly agreed upon the programme, therefore the current government has no option but to continue the programme.

-He was addressing at an event here at the Pakistan Institute of Development Economics (PIDE).
+He was addressing an event here at the Pakistan Institute of Development Economics (PIDE).

-The minister said Pakistan's economy was in shattered condition when the current government took over and keeping in view the short available time, it decided to take short term measures to turnaround the economy.
+The minister said Pakistan's economy was in shattered condition when the current government took over and keeping in view the short available time, it decided to take short-term measures to turn around the economy in the right direction.

 The biggest challenge in 75 years, he said is that Pakistan's productivity capacity could not be integrated with the global markets.